Online EM Algorithm for Hidden Markov Models: Discussion

 Regarding the numerical complexity of Algorithm~\ref{alg:generic}, observe that in the case considered by \cite{mongillo:deneve:2008} where $s(X_{t-1},X_t,Y_{t}) = (\1\{X_{t-1}=i,X_t=j,Y_{t}=k\})_{(i,j,k) \in \mathcal{X}^2 \times \mathcal{Y}}$, $s(X_{t-1},X_t,Y_{t})$ is a vector of dimension $|\mathcal{X}|^2 \times |\mathcal{Y}|$ (where $|\cdot|$ denotes the cardinal of the set).
 Thus, the numerical complexity of~\eqref{eq:update:online:joint} is of order $|\mathcal{X}|^4 \times |\mathcal{Y}|$ per observation.
-For this case, it is indeed possible to bring down the numerical complexity to the order of $|\mathcal{X}|^4$ + $|\mathcal{X}|^3 \times |\mathcal{Y}|$ operations by updating separately the terms corresponding to the two statistics $(\1\{X_{t-1}=i,X_t=j\})_{(i,j) \in \mathcal{X}^2}$ and $(\1\{X_t=j,Y_{t}=k\})_{(j,k) \in \mathcal{X} \times \mathcal{Y}}$ (see the example considered in the next section for more details).
-Interestingly, the numerical complexity of the batch EM algorithm for this model, when implemented using traditional forward-backward smoothing \cite{rabiner:1989}, is of the order of $(|\mathcal{X}|^2$ + $|\mathcal{X}| \times |\mathcal{Y}|)$ per observation and per iteration of the EM algorithm.
-Although, the comparison is not directly meaningful as the batch EM algorithm does necessitate several iterations to converge (see numerical illustrations in Section~\ref{sec:exper}), it is true that the scaling of the numerical complexity of the online-EM algorithm with $|\mathcal{X}|$ may constitute an hindrance in models with a large number of states.
-This being said, the complexity of online gradient-based approaches, is equivalent as the main burden comes from the necessity of updating, via a recursion related to~\eqref{eq:stat:update:online}, one coordinate of the gradient for each of the couples $(x,x')\in\mathcal{X}^2$ (see, e.g., \citealp{legland:mevel:1997}).
-Note that if the transition matrix is structured ---i.e., parametered by a low dimensional parameter rather than by all its individual entries---, the numerical cost associated to the implementation of the approach will be reduced to an order of the number of parameters times $|\mathcal{X}|^2$.
+For this case, it is indeed possible to bring down the numerical complexity to the order of $|\mathcal{X}|^4$ + $|\mathcal{X}|^3 \times |\mathcal{Y}|$ operations by updating separately the terms corresponding to the two statistics $(\1\{X_{t-1}=i,X_t=j\})_{(i,j) \in \mathcal{X}^2}$ and $(\1\{X_t=j,Y_{t}=k\})_{(j,k) \in \mathcal{X} \times \mathcal{Y}}$ (see the example considered in Section~\ref{sec:gausHMM} for more details).
+Interestingly, the numerical complexity of the batch EM algorithm for this model, when implemented using traditional forward-backward smoothing \citep{rabiner:1989}, is of the order of $(|\mathcal{X}|^2$ + $|\mathcal{X}| \times |\mathcal{Y}|)$ per observation and per iteration of the EM algorithm.
+The comparison is not directly meaningful as the batch EM algorithm does necessitate several iterations to converge (see numerical illustrations in Section~\ref{sec:exper}).
+The scaling of the numerical complexity of the online-EM algorithm with respect to $|\mathcal{X}|$ can constitute an hindrance in models with a large number of states.
+This being said, the complexity of online gradient-based approaches, is equivalent as the main burden comes from the necessity of updating, via a recursion related to~\eqref{eq:stat:update:online}, one coordinate of the gradient for each of the pairs $(x,x')\in\mathcal{X}^2$ of state values (see, e.g., \citealp{legland:mevel:1997}).
+When the transition matrix is structured ---i.e., parametered by a low dimensional parameter rather than by all its individual entries---, the numerical cost of implementing the online EM approach is reduced to an order of the number of parameters times $|\mathcal{X}|^2$.